Skip to content

 • Oversee two commuter student lounges, updating bulletin boards, addressing facilities concerns, and monitoring/reporting usage.

-• Co-advise the Commuter and Off-Campus Student Association (COSA).
+• Advise or co-advise the Commuter and Off-Campus Student Association (COSA).

 • Coordinate Off-Campus orientation in partnership with Housing Operations and Public Safety.